 An infrared electric fireplace uses quartz as a heating element to create infrared light and heat that you can feel immediately in the room.
 It does not need a fan or even moving parts.
 You do not hear a fan; you hear the crackling of flames.
 Heat travels across greater distances.
 This type of heating is the most energy-efficient and costs less than all methods (including central heating) other than gas heat.
 But the price of gas is very low and will rise and fluctuate.

 Both fireplaces create supplemental heat.
-MagikFlame fireplaces plug into a regular outlet, or you can have an electrician come to wire it straight into your house.
+MagikFlame small fireplaces plug into a regular outlet, or you can have an electrician come to wire it straight into your house.
 The fireplaces heat a room or a smaller area (up to 1000 square feet).
-MagikFlame designed its fireplace to be part of a home-heating plan that includes multiple sources of heat.
+MagikFlame designed its fireplace to be part of a home-heating plan that includes multiple heat sources.
 MagikFlame is not the only builder of infrared heaters.
 (Although we think we create the best electric fireplaces.)
-Dimplex creates good heaters as well.
+Dimplex makes good heaters as well.

 What does a MagikFlame look like?

 It looks like a flame.
 It actually looks like 30 different flames.
 You can choose a classic fireplace flame, a campfire flame, or the Phoenix flame.
-Rather than listen to 30 flame reviews right now, you can go to our flame gallery.
-We have a movie of our flames so you can see.
-Or come to our photo idea gallery where you can imagine a MagikFlame in your own living room.
+You can go to our flame gallery rather than listen to 30 flame reviews right now.
+We have a movie about our flames so you can see it.
+Or come to our photo idea gallery, where you can imagine a MagikFlame in your own living room.
 Look at our fireplace models as well.
 Is your electric fireplace part of your entertainment center?
 There is no problem mounting a television atop it.
 Or do you just need a fireplace insert to fit your existing fireplace?

 What does a MagikFlame feel like?

 MagikFlame feels like fire.
 The infrared electric heater heats the side of you turned toward the fireplace more than the side facing away, in the same way as a traditional fireplace.
-The quartz heating unit creates light on the infrared spectrum which is invisible to the human eye.
+The quartz heating unit creates light on the infrared spectrum, invisible to the human eye.
 We only feel the heat.

 How does electric fireplace flame work?

 MagikFlame has 30 ultra-realistic flames based on holographic technology and video of real flames.
-Atop this layers crackling wood sounds, real pine scent, and remote control that not only controls temperature but allows you to choose a fire that fits your mood.
+Atop this layers crackling wood sounds, real pine scent, and remote control that controls temperature and allows you to choose a fire that fits your mood.
 Are you energetic and looking for spitting, leaping flame?
 Or would you rather calm down with a sedate, quiet flame?